learn-co-curriculum/github-repo-list-swift/README.md

 Even though the raw data from the API is in the form of arrays and dictionaries, let's massage that data into actual classes for ease of use.

   1. Add some properties to the `GithubRepository` object.
 We will be massaging the dictionaries from the API into instances of this class.
 It should have at least the following properties, which will come directly from the dictionaries in the API response.
-    - `fullName`, an `NSString` of the full name of the repository (e.g., "githubUser/nameOfRepo")
+    - `fullName`, a `String` of the full name of the repository (e.g., "githubUser/nameOfRepo")
-    - `htmlURL`, an `NSURL` of the page for the repository on Github's website
+    - `htmlURL`, a `URL` of the page for the repository on Github's website
-    - `repositoryID`, an `NSString` of the ID of the repository.
+    - `repositoryID`, a `String` of the ID of the repository.
   2. Now we need some way to turn our dictionaries into instances of `GithubRepository`.
 Let's do this by giving the class a custom initializer, `init(dictionary:)`, that will take in a dictionary from the API and assign the properties based on the values in that dictionary.
 The relevant dictionary keys are `"full_name"`, `"id"`, and `"html_url"`.

 ### The Data Store

 The data store's job is to use the methods on the API client, but take it one step further.
 It should turn the dictionaries from the API client's callback and turn them into actual instances of `GithubRepository`.

-  1. Add a function to `ReposDataStore` called `getRepositoriesWithCompletion(completion:)` that calls the function of the same name from `GithubAPIClient`.
+  1. Add a function to `ReposDataStore` called `getRepositoriesFromAPI(with:)` that calls the getRepositories function from `GithubAPIClient`.
 Do the following within that function's completion closure:
   	- First, empty the data store's repositories array.
     - The completion closure to the API client function should use the `init(dictionary:)` method on `GithubRepository` to turn the dictionaries you receive into repository objects.
     - Each of those repository objects should be appended to the data store's repositories array.
     - Now we're in the same boat as in the API client, where we have some result that we got asynchronously and need to inform our caller that we're done.
-This means the `getRepositoriesWithCompletion(completion:)` needs **its** own completion closure.
+This means the `getRepositoriesFromAPI(with:)` needs **its** own completion closure.
 Just make this one take no arguments and return nothing (so its type will be `() -> ()`).

 ### All together now...

   1. In the `viewDidLoad` of your `ReposTableViewController`, retrieve the repos using the method on the `GithubDataStore` and display them in the table view!
     - Due to the way the UI interacts with threading in iOS, you may see nothing on screen until you try to scroll in the tableview.
-We'll talk about threading in more detail soon, but in order to interact with the UI from within an `NSURLSession` completion closure, we need to hop back to the main thread.
+We'll talk about threading in more detail soon, but in order to interact with the UI from within a `URLSession` completion closure, we need to hop back to the main thread.
 You can do this like so:

     ```swift
-    dispatch_async(dispatch_get_main_queue()) {
+    DispatchQueue.main.async {
         // your code that touches the UI here, like, maybe:
         self.tableView.reloadData()
     }